RWS/studio-api-docs/apiconcepts/translationmemory/configuring_translation_memories.md

 -----
 A TM can also be configured with language resources.
 Language resources contain lists of user-defined variables (see above), abbreviations, ordinal followers, and custom segmentation rules.
 Each TM is equipped with a set of default segmentation rules that determine, for example, whether a colon or semicolon should be treated as a segment delimiter or not.
 Users can add new segmentation rules or change existing ones.
 Such information is stored in a so-called language resource.

-For file TMs, language resources can also be saved to an external file with the extension *.sdltm.resource.
+For file TMs, language resources can also be saved to an external file with the extension **.sdltm.resource*.
 The resource can then be loaded into an existing TM.

 Below you see an example of a custom variable list, which is defined in the language resources for a TM: